 Develop your knowledge, skills and understanding of contemporary issues in the childhood studies sector.
-Top-up your existing qualification to a full degree in two years, studying part-time at University Centre West Anglia.
+Top-up your existing qualification to a full degree in just one year, with our full-time course at University Centre West Anglia.

 This course blends theory with practice, as there's the expectation that you will complete a placement in an early years setting or school for the duration of your studies.
 It will prepare you for careers in early years education and care or primary education as a teaching assistant or class teacher, family support, health and social services.